MethodAtlas

 Overview

 In this lab you will implement the synthetic difference-in-differences (SDID) estimator of Arkhangelsky et al. (2021).
 SDID combines two powerful ideas: it reweights untreated units to match the treated unit's pre-treatment trajectory (like synthetic control) and it differences out time-invariant confounders (like DiD).
-This hybrid approach often outperforms both methods individually.
+This hybrid approach can improve on both methods individually when the data satisfy a factor model structure (Arkhangelsky et al., 2021).

 What you will learn: